Bhumbra/CLAS/README.md

 C++ Linear Algebra Subroutines - a biologically-inspired library of linear algebra operations optimised for machine learning.

-This library has only recently been started and following a successful proof-of-concept stage is under active document.
+This library has only recently been started and following a successful proof-of-concept stage is under active development.
+At this initial stage, documentation is scant.
-Documentation is thus scant.
 Although CLAS is mostly written in C++, architecture-optimised routines are coded in C and assembler.

 REQUIREMENTS
 ------------